Traverse22 in Brno, Czechia

 You can download the ITB Berlin app before attending the conference so that you can keep up with exhibitor and product information, receive a detailed program interview and detailed hall plans and even link the app to your ITBxplore profile so that you can connect with other attendees.

-The ITB Travel Hero Podcast includes one-on-one talks with some of the most notable minds in the tourism industry who share their expertise, stories and opinions.
+The ITB Travel Hero Podcast includes one-on-one talks with some of the most notable minds in the travel industry who share their expertise, stories and opinions.
 These people offer travel tips, predictions and recommendations with travel-related advice.

 ITB Berlin is definitely a must-see travel conference that offers everything for everyone in the travel industry.
 Due to their longevity and reputation, there really isn't a true substitute to it.